On bounds for some graph invariants: Abstract

-Let $G$ be a graph without isolated vertices and let $\alpha(G)$ be its stability number and $\tau(G)$ its covering number.
-The {\it $\sigma_{v}$-cover} number of a graph, denoted by $\sigma_{v}(G)$, is the maximum natural number $m$ such that every vertex of $G$ belongs to a maximal independent set with at least $m$ vertices.
-In the first part of this paper we prove that $\alpha(G)\leq \tau(G)[1+\alpha(G)-\sigma_{v}(G)]$.
-We also discuss some conjectures analogous to this theorem.
+This is a solution to an open question posed by Ore in his book~\cite[pag.
+216]{Ore62}, which indeed is a variant for connected graphs of a celebrated theorem of Tur\'an~\cite{turan41}.

-In the second part we give a lower bound for the number of edges of a graph $G$ as a function of the stability number $\alpha(G)$, the covering number $\tau(G)$ and the number of connected components $c(G)$ of $G$.
-Namely, let $a$ and $t$ be two natural numbers and let
+In the second part of this paper, we study the relations between $\alpha(G)$, $\tau(G)$ and $\delta(G) = \alpha(G)-\sigma_{v}(G)$, where the {\it $\sigma_{v}$-cover} number of a graph, denoted by $\sigma_{v}(G)$, is the maximum natural number $m$, such that every vertex of $G$ belongs to a maximal independent set with at least $m$ vertices.
+The main theorem of this part states that